MINISTRY OF PETROLEUM & NATURAL GAS

 Amount and Type of Petroleum:

-the quantity must match what the recipient is allowed to store
+- When delivering or sending petroleum, the type of petroleum and the quantity must match what the recipient is allowed to store under their licence (or without a licence).

 -